Course Outline

 Machine Translated

-1. The trainer's deep knowledge and experience 2.
-The material was presented in an accessible way - every doubt was explained, and every question was answered 3.
-The trainer's high level of personal culture 4.
-The trainer was very direct yet polite 5.
-The trainer had a remarkable ability to connect.
-After just two hours of training, they became part of the team 6.
-The dynamics of conducting the training and the trainer's motivating approach.
-During the session, we were given a series of challenging tasks related to topics we didn't understand before starting the training but had attempted to solve on our own.
-We completed these tasks independently, with the trainer's support.
-The quantity and pace of solving these tasks were very intense, adding extra satisfaction 7.
-The training program was tailored to the group's needs by expanding parts of the material
+1. Deep knowledge and extensive experience of the trainer 2.
+Accessible way of presenting material - every doubt was explained, every question answered 3.
+High personal culture of the trainer 4.
+The trainer was very direct and at the same time polite.
+5. The trainer made it very easy to establish contact.
+After two hours of training, he became part of the team.
+6. The dynamic way of conducting classes and the motivating approach from the trainer.
+During the classes, we were given a series of challenging tasks related to topics I did not understand before starting the training and which I had tried to solve as part of my personal interests.
+We performed these tasks independently, with support from the trainer.
+The amount and pace of solving tasks were very intensive, providing additional satisfaction.
+7. The program was adapted to the needs of the group by expanding parts of the material.

 Maciej Kubica - AUTODESK SP Z O O